 I remember I went to a fashion event and a friend had these amazing metallic feathery earrings on.
 I asked her where she got them and she shared they were by Mignonne Gavigan.
 I wrote the name in my Notes app and when I got home I looked up the brand.
 I adored almost everything by them… but they were way out of my budget.
 I am down for spending on a pair of earrings I'll wear all the time.
 For example, my Jenny Bird ‘Cober' hoops are almost $100 but I wear them at least once a week and have for six months straight.
 But over $200 for metallic feather earrings is a lifestyle I wouldn't mind having but do not have.
 So when I checked out the New Arrivals at Rent the Runway and saw these I immediately put them in my cart for my next Unlimited delivery.
 And they are just as badass as I remembered.
 They're super lightweight and catch the light and cause people to stop and comment on them.
 I don't plan on returning them any time soon!

 The bag is also from Rent the Runway Unlimited.
 My favorite way to use RTR right now is to borrow a small everyday bag.
 I have a good selection of larger bags and totes in my wardrobe but fewer smaller bags and crossbodies.
 I keep all my purse basics in one of my bigger bags and then I just move what is essential when I want to carry light.
 Instead of my big wallet, I use a Dagne Dover cardholder to hold cash, ID, a couple cards.
 For the first decade of my daughter's life, my purse was our lifeline.
 Once we got past the need for a diaper bag, I switched to a big purse that could carry wet wipes, a snack, a water bottle, a book and more.
 I also was so into “I'm responsible for another human life” mode that my purse held so much “just in case” stuff.
 Pain reliever, Band-Aids, safety pins, a tiny pair of scissors and a mini sewing kit, tampons and liners, a protein bar in case I was away and got hungry, multiple lip products, a backup eyeliner in case I cried and messed up my makeup, hand cream, face mist… you get the idea.
 And sometime last year I realized I rarely use this stuff, and with my new lifestyle, I am rarely where I get stuck in a jam and need these things.
 I was still living as a city commuter and a mom of a toddler instead of someone who works from home with a relatively self-sufficient tween.
 So I'm testing out downsizing by renting expensive smaller bags from Rent the Runway Unlimited.
 I haven't found one I adore; if I do I can buy it fro RTR at a discount, or search for a similar size and shape of bag elsewhere.
 I do like this bag; the closure is cool looking, the bag has a surprising amount of storage and plenty of pockets, the hardware isn't too in your face, it looks expensive yet you can't determine the brand.
 But I am not in love so I'll keep it and use it until another one shows up in New Arrivals that catches my eye and I'll switch it out.
-If you want to try Rent the Runway, you can use promo code RTRDC22F051 and get $200 off a two-month trial ($100 off your first two months).
+If you want to try Rent the Runway, you can use promo code RTRDC22F051 and get $100 your first month.